anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

 * (For the alternative first reading, **Ezekiel 37.1-14**, see Easter Vigil.)
+* **Romans 8.22-27** speaks of 'the first fruits of the Spirit', and says 'the Spirit helps us in our weakness' and 'intercedes for the saints'.
-* **John 15.26-27; 16.4b-15** continues the series in John, and concludes the series in the 'farewell discourse', ... .
+* **John 15.26-27; 16.4b-15** continues the series in John, and concludes the series in the 'farewell discourse'.
+Jesus will send the 'Advocate', the 'Spirit of truth', who will 'testify'.

 Year C